kgxsz/devops-101/part-one/README.md

 Let's move on.

 AWS provides an easy way for generating a public private key pair.
-When you create them, AWS holds the public key for future use and gives you the private counterpart. we'll be using these keys to ssh into our EC2 instance later.
+When you create them, AWS holds the public key for future use and gives you the private counterpart. we'll be using these keys to SSH into our EC2 instance later.

 - go to EC2 in the services tab
 - select key pairs in the side bar